Movable IRS-Aided ISAC Systems: Joint Beamforming and Position Optimization: PRMO For The Joint Beamforming and Position Optimization

 \subsection{Comparison Between Element-Wise Control and Array-Wise Control for the MIRS}

 Note that when the MIRS adopts the element-wise control scheme, this corresponds to the special case of $a=1$, which means the positions of all the IRS elements are optimized by the PRMO.
-It may lead to numerous inequality constraints and computational overhead.
+Although the element-wise control provides the highest flexibility and theoretically optimal performance, its computational complexity becomes prohibitive when the number of movable reflecting elements $N$ is large.
 Specifically, for the minimum distance constraint \eqref{Ct}, $\frac{N(N-1)}{2}$ inequalities and the corresponding gradients are required to be computed in each step of Algorithm 2.
 Although adopting the linear quadratic function can avoid the evaluation of negative inequality constraints and the corresponding gradients, the number of inequalities still grows quadratically with $N$, which leads to substantial computational overhead, especially when the number of elements becomes large.
 To reduce the computational overhead while exploiting the advantages of MIRS, the array-wise control scheme can be adopted by increasing $a$.
-We can find that compared with element-wise control, the number of the position variables and the corresponding inequality constraints is reduced, which leads to less computation required.
+We can find that compared with element-wise control, the numbers of the position variables and the corresponding inequality constraints are reduced, which lead to less computation required.
 Specifically, the dimensionality of the variable is reduced by a factor of $1/a^2$, while the number of minimum ME distance constraints decreases from $\frac{N(N-1)}{2}$ to $\frac{N(N-a^2)}{2a^4}$.
 This reduction in problem size effectively reduces the computational resources required, enabling a better trade-off between system performance and computational overhead, particularly when a large number of reflecting elements is employed.
+Moreover, the solution obtained by array-wise control can be indirectly applied to the element-wise MIRS optimization, for example, as an initialization for further fine-tuning of the positions.